 Pacaso eliminates the downsides associated with second home ownership.
 You don’t have to worry about furnishing or decorating your home, and maintenance, bill payment and cleaning are all taken care of when you own a Pacaso home.
 Each property is fully stocked with the supplies you need for a relaxing and comfortable stay (view all standard amenities).
 If there’s anything amiss, you can reach out to your Home Manager or provide feedback through the Pacaso app to help us to improve.

 Our state-of-the-art scheduling app enables you and up to seven co-owners to book dates that suit you.
 Powered by our SmartStay scheduling system, the app is designed to be fair and flexible, ensuring all owners have equitable access to their home during peak seasons and over holidays.
 If you have ⅛ ownership in the property, you can book up to six weeks in your home each year.

 Easily sell or transfer

-Because you have true ownership of your Pacaso, you can set your own price and sell your ownership at any time after 12 months.
+Because you have true ownership of your Pacaso, you can set your own price and sell your ownership at any time if the other ownership units in your home are sold.
 If you bought ½ ownership of a Pacaso property and later realized you’re only using it ⅛ of the time, you can sell a portion of your ownership interest.
 We won’t try to persuade you not to sell, rather, we will actually help you and give you access to an exclusive buyer marketplace.
 Or, if you decide your specific property isn’t right for you, you have the option to transfer your ownership to another Pacaso property, and pay or be refunded the difference.